Illinois v. Lidster: Facts

-Just after midnight, on August 23, 1997, a 70-year-old man riding a bicycle was killed when a passing car struck him while he was riding on a highway in Lombard, Illinois.
+Just after midnight, on August 23, 1997, a 70-year-old man riding a bicycle on a highway in Lombard, Illinois was killed when a passing car struck him.
 A week later, at the same time of day and at the same location, the police erected a roadblock.
-They stopped each passing motorist and handed him or her a flyer asking for information about the hit-and-run incident.
+They stopped each passing motorist and handed them a flyer asking for information about the hit-and-run incident.

 Robert Lidster approached the checkpoint in his minivan.
 Before he reached the designated stopping point, Lidster swerved and nearly struck one of the officers.
 The officer smelled alcohol on Lidster's breath and directed Lidster to a side street where another officer administered field sobriety tests.
 Lidster was later tried and convicted of driving under the influence of alcohol.

 Lidster challenged the lawfulness of his arrest, arguing that the checkpoint violated the Fourth Amendment.
 The trial court rejected the challenge, but the Illinois Appellate Court accepted it, as did the Illinois Supreme Court.
 Because a decision of the Virginia Supreme Court had reached the opposite conclusion, the US Supreme Court agreed to hear Lidster's case.